 - number of layers present

 - presence or absence of valves

-This article will explore the embryology of blood vessels, the histological composition of these structures, and the four general classes of vessels.
+This article will explore the embryology and histology of blood vessels.
 Additionally, clinical concepts associated with the vascular system will also be addressed.

 With haematoxylin and eosin stains, blood vessels can be easily observed on light microscopy.
 There are three distinct layers forming the walls of arteries and veins.
 The innermost layer is the tunica intima.
 This layer is lined by endothelium, which is comprised of simple squamous epithelial cells.
 Just deep to the endothelium are a basement membrane and a layer of subendothelial connective tissue that offers support to the overlying cells.

 The middle muscular layer of the blood vessel is the tunica media.
 The muscle of this layer is smooth muscle that is fitted with alpha and beta adrenergic receptors.
 These receptors are innervated primarily by the sympathetic nervous system.